 - How often do you need medical care?
-There are certain Medicare plans, such as SNPs, that help people with chronic conditions save money on healthcare costs.
+There are certain Medicare plans, such as Special Needs Plans, that help people with chronic conditions save money on healthcare costs.
 This is not always the case with private insurance plans.
 In addition, medical expenses for long-term conditions can add up quickly, so it’s important to find a plan with an out-of-pocket max.

 Other factors to consider include whether your spouse needs coverage, what your income is, and whether you travel often.
 All these things, plus more, can influence which type of health insurance coverage is best for you.

-Medicare and private insurance companies both offer healthcare coverage for seniors, but there are differences between the two types of insurance.
+Medicare and private insurance companies both offer healthcare coverage options, but there are differences between the two types of insurance.

-Medicare is government-funded health insurance that can help save on long-term medical costs but does not have a limit on how much you might pay out of pocket each year.
+Medicare is government-funded health insurance that may help you save on your monthly medical costs but does not have a limit on how much you might pay out of pocket each year.